 However, quitclaim deeds include no protections or guarantees for the buyer.
-This means that the buyer will only ever get what the seller actually owns, which may be nothing at all.
+This means that the buyer will only ever get what the seller owns, which may be nothing.

-Because quitclaim deeds don’t include any guarantees that the seller has full ownership of the property, warranty deeds are more often used to transfer property.
-Knowing the differences between these and other types of deeds can protect you from risky property transactions.
+Because they don’t guarantee the seller has full property ownership, buyers and sellers often use warranty deeds to transfer property.
+Knowing the differences between these and other deeds can protect you from risky property transactions.

-Read on to learn about what a quitclaim deed is used for and the differences between a quitclaim deed and a warranty deed.
+Read on to learn more, including the differences between this deed and a warranty deed.

 What is a Quitclaim Deed Used For?

 Quitclaim deeds are most often used in moving real estate between family members.
-With the added benefit of trust, those transferring property to and from a relative can do so easily with a quitclaim deed.
+With the added benefit of trust, those transferring property to and from a relative can do so easily with this type of deed.

 Married or divorced couples can add to, or remove their names from, property ownership using a quitclaim deed.

-But it’s not limited to just marital status—quitclaims are useful for changing names on a title for any reason.
+But it’s not limited to just marital status—quitclaims help change names on a title for any reason.

 Quitclaim deeds offer a simple way for family members to transfer names into a trust.
-Since there is no money or strangers involved in the exchange, it’s a common way to manage estates.
+Since no money or strangers play in this exchange, it is a common way to manage estates.

 Quitclaim Deed vs Warranty Deed

-The main difference between a quitclaim deed and a warranty deed is a quitclaim deed does not guarantee that the grantor owns the property.
+The main difference between two of the most common types of deeds is quitclaim deed does not guarantee that the grantor owns the property.
 A warranty deed, however, does state that the grantor has legal ownership of the property.

-Finally, warranty deeds are typically used when large monetary transactions are involved, whereas quitclaim deeds are used when little or no money is transferred (e.g., transfers between family members).
+Finally, warranty deeds are appropriate when large monetary transactions are involved, whereas quitclaim deeds are perfect when little or no money is involved (e.g., transfers between family members).